Jivl00/KIV_ANLP/cv03/README.md

 ![W&B Chart 4.
 11. 2024 22_51_101.svg](img%2FW%26B%20Chart%204.%2011.%202024%2022_51_101.svg)

 Then the batches actually seem to be important.
-Here a started with too big values, so I reduced them to 2000, 1000 later.
+Here I started with too big values, so I reduced them to 2000, 1000 later.
 Models with such big values just took too long to train, and maybe could have overfitted the data?
 Maybe the 1000 was a bit too small, but I think that the 2000 was a good compromise - enough to train the model well.